 We triangulated insights from multiple sources to inform design decisions, combining user feedback with behavioural data from analytics tools such as Google Analytics, Hotjar, and Mixpanel.
 These insights were shared across the organisation on an ongoing basis, ensuring that product development remained aligned with real user needs and market dynamics.

-Designing a communication hub for asset owners, asset managers, and internal teams
+Designing a communication hub for asset owners, asset managers, and internal teams.

 The Project

 One of the most transformative initiatives within the platform was the development of the Queries / Comments Tab, designed as a structured communication hub connecting three key stakeholders in the ecosystem: asset owners, asset managers, and ClearGlass’ internal data team.
+Through internal discovery we identified that communication around data submissions represented a major operational bottleneck.
+Questions, clarifications, and data discrepancies were being managed through fragmented channels, creating delays, reducing transparency, and significantly slowing the overall data collection and validation process.
+The base for this project was previous product - the Internal Validation Tool for the teams.

 The goal of the project was to introduce a centralised communication layer within the platform, enabling all parties involved in the data submission process to collaborate more efficiently while maintaining a clear audit trail of conversations and decisions.